-Ok, I didn’t really catwalked the Hall of Maps at the Vatican Museum like Tyra Banks.
-If I did that, it’s either security would escort me out or join me sashay the whole length of the hall. 😂 However, I did the Victoria Secret catwalk in my mind – with Adam Levine singing in the background.
+Ok, I didn’t really catwalk at the Hall of Maps at the Vatican Museum like Tyra Banks.
+If I did that, it’s either security would escort me out or join me sashay the whole length of the hall. 😂 However, I did Victoria’s Secret catwalk in my mind – with Adam Levine singing in the background.
 You really can’t blame me because the hall looks like a fashion runway! 😉

 Look Up.
 The ornamentations on the vaulted ceiling are works of Cesare Nebbia.
 Yes, it’s a beautiful ceiling with complicated (at least to me) handiwork.

 Anyway, I feel like the Hall of Maps inside Musei Vatican deserves a separate post – so here it is.